top of page

 Here you will find my updated blog on my activities and my vote.

-Eliminating Two Seats
+Eliminating Two

 I do not support eliminating seats from the City Council.
 Here are a few reasons why: